Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 ## Merge PDFs

-**Tool ID:** `merge`

-Combine multiple PDF documents into a single file.
-Drag and drop to reorder before merging.
+Combine several PDFs into one file.
+Drag and drop to set the order before you merge.

 ---

 ## Compare

-**Tool ID:** `compare`

-Compare two PDF documents side-by-side with visual difference highlighting.
+Spot the differences between two versions of a document.
+The comparison is text-based: removed words are highlighted in red and added words in green.

 **[Compare Guide →](./Compare.md)**